top of page

 Findings from a National Institute on Drug Abuse (NIDA) study show that quitting cigarette smoking is associated with improved recovery outcomes from other substance use disorders.
 Using data from more than 2,600 adults participating in the Population Assessment of Tobacco and Health (PATH) Study, a nationally representative study funded by the National Institutes of Health (NIH) and the U.S. Food and Drug Administration, researchers examined changes in smoking status and re

 Neuromodulation is gaining attention as an effective approach for treating substance use disorders.
 These techniques work by using electrical, magnetic, or soundwave stimulation to stimulate brain circuits affected by addiction.
 Research shows encouraging results in reducing craving and relapse risk.
-During this webinar, leading researchers will provide an overview of neuromodulation, including the different techniques and how they work, and what current science shows abou
+This webinar provides an overview of neuromodulation, including the various techniques and how they work, and what current research indicates about their potential role in addi

 Updated Dietary Guidelines Offer Less Specific Guidance on Alcohol Use